csesoc/constitution/CONSTITUTION.rst

 Impeachment of members
 ----------------------

-    This section is taken from Section 2.7 of the CSESoc Constitution.

 #.
 A member of the society may have their membership terminated (they shall be 'impeached') after the following procedure is followed: